obedm503/bootmark/README.md

 ## bootmark

 This project was inspired by strapdown, but at this point no code or styling from the strapdown project is used.
+If you have any suggestions, I'm all ears.

 > for your markdown needs n stuff